Security | Datadog

 Disclosure

-If you believe you’ve discovered a bug in Datadog’s security, please get in touch at security@datadoghq.com and we will get back to you within 24 hours, and usually earlier.
+If you believe you’ve have potentially discovered a security bug in Datadog’s products bug in Datadog’s security, please get in touch at security@datadoghq.com and we will promptly get back to you within 24 hours, and usually earlier.
 Our PGP key is available for download in case you need to encrypt communications with us.
-We request that you not publicly disclose the issue until we have had a chance to address it.
+We request that you not publicly disclose the issue until we have had a chance to review and address it as necessary.

 Program